aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to WORDML" h2="Render SVG to WORDML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to WORDML</h2>

+The Scalable Vector Graphics (SVG) format is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web development and other applications.
+On the other hand, WORDML is a markup language used to represent a Microsoft Word document.
+It is an XML-based format that is used to store and transport documents.
+Converting SVG to WORDML is beneficial for developers as it allows them to use the features of both formats.

+<h2>How Aspose.Total Helps for SVG to WORDML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to WORDML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to WORDML.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert SVG to WORDML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to WORDML.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides a wide range of features for manipulating documents, images, and other file formats.
+It is a reliable and efficient solution for developers who need to convert SVG to WORDML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}